All Episodes

 Obama says no.

-And now some of those people, three of those people that voted for the 2015 bill are saying no.
+And now some of those people, three of those people that voted for the 2015 bill, are saying no.

-So the three options that I see on the table are just a straight up repeal and transition.
+So the three options that I see on the table are just a straight-up repeal and transition.

 I'd support that.

-I'm I'm all if you get rid of the whole thing, I'm for it.
+I'm all if you get rid of the whole thing, I'm for it.

-Transition out of it without spending a fortune.
+Scrap it, transition out of it without spending a fortune.

-I do have that one little caveat, because we do know how Washington works.
+I do have that one little caveat because we do know how Washington works.

 And then the other one is the bill that included Ted Cruz's amendment.

-Although Ted Cruz's amendment can't get scored, and unfortunately for that would mean that what they were originally discussing and debating some version of the House bill.
+Although Ted Cruz's amendment can't get scored, and unfortunately, that would mean that what they were originally discussing and debating some version of the House bill, I won't go through it.

-The president outlined it while we were on the air in this hour yesterday.
+President outlined it while we were on the air in this hour yesterday.

 I'm not going to repeat everything that's in it because I don't want to take up all the airtime.

-Never trust anything that goes to conference in my view.
+Never trust anything that goes to conference, in my view.

 Or they're now floating a third idea, which is the skinny bill on health care reform, which is they would repeal Obamacare's individual and employer mandates.